 Our Illinois child abuse and family law attorneys provide our clients with personal attention and aggressive representation.
 It is critical that the situation be handled quickly and fairly, especially if accusations of abuse or neglect are made in a divorce, custody or other family law matter.

-We offer a free consultation, so contact us today to discuss your situation with one of our DuPage County child abuse and neglect lawyers.
+We offer a free consultation, so contact us today to discuss your situation with one of our child abuse and neglect lawyers in Woodridge.

 In Illinois, the Abused and Neglected Child Reporting Act, 325 ILCS 5/, defines an abused child as a child whose parent, immediate family member, or person responsible for the child’s welfare inflicts or allows to be inflicted physical injury to the child that causes disfigurement, impairment, or death.
 This includes excessive corporal punishment, commission of torture, or the sale or transfer of a controlled substance to a child under the age of 18.